mendix/MxPushNotifications/README.md

 ### Step 7 - Setting up Mendix APNS
 Once you have the p12 certificate you can set up the apple push notification system in Mendix.
 Login as an admin to the application and open up the apple admin.
 In the configuration you will need to upload the p12 file to the apple administration section.
 You will also need to include the passcode that you entered when you converted the file to a p12 format.

 Click on the enabled checkbox and then click Save.
-Once saved click restart button.
+Once saved click the restart button.
 The apple push notification system will start up and inform you that it has restarted.
 After you have done this you will be ready to send apple push notifications.
 Now that it is enabled the application will always start up when Mendix is started up.

 <img src="assets/images/apn-step7.PNG"/>

 ## Setting up Google Cloud Messaging Server
-In order to send push notifications from this module you need to have set up a google account with google cloud messaging enabled.
+In order to send google push notifications from this module you need to have set up a google account with google cloud messaging enabled.
 To do so follow these steps to get registered for Google cloud messaging and enter the details into the Mendix screens.

 ### Step 1 - Login to developers console